Did you ever wish you could easily filter the images on your digital picture frame based on the date?

 Or it’s your kid’s tenth birthday, and you only want to show images that were taken on his birthday from every year.

 The date information is contained as Exif data in your JPG files.
-In this article, I will show you a Python 3 script which checks your photo library on your digital picture frame for Exif date completeness so that you are ready to use smart filters!
+In this article, I will show you a Python 3 script that checks your photo library on your digital picture frame for Exif date completeness so that you are ready to use smart filters!

 The digital footprint in your photos